Sugar's Effect on Your Immune System

 Sugar and junk foods can produce a burst of energy and feel comforting in the short term.
 That's why we go for them when stressed, bored, sad, or short on time.
 The pain-killing effect of sugar comes from the release of endorphins in your body when you eat the sweets.
 Endorphins are a morphine-like chemical your body naturally circulates when you exercise, are excited, or eat sweet or spicy foods.
 Despite how good you feel right after eating sweets, I'll bet you didn't know that sugar has a direct and dramatic effect on your immune system for hours after you eat it!

 According to a 1973 study done by Loma Linda University, when you eat 100 grams of sugar, about as much sugar as you find in a 1 liter bottle of soda, your white blood cells are 40 percent less effective at killing germs.
-This can cripple your immune system for up to 5 hours after eating sugar!
+You can cripple your immune system for up to 5 hours after eating sugar!
+Glucose, fructose and sucrose all significantly decreased the activity of neutrophils to engulf bacteria!
+(Neutrophils are the "first responders" of white blood cells when there are invading microbes.)
+1.

 The tricky thing with sugar is that we are naturally set up to seek it out - in fact, human breast milk is sweet!
 In an orange or carrot, the sugar is packaged with nutrients, water, and fiber that help you digest it.
 When you strip the vitamins and minerals from corn to make high fructose corn syrup, your body has to take nutrients from your bones, skin, and vital systems to break down the concentrated sweetener.
 Your kidneys will stimulate more urine production to water down the sugar, which is dehydrating and speeds up signs of aging and disease.